StefanoWind/FIEXTA/LiDARGO/docs/format.md

 ```

 LiDAR models that currently are supported are:
-* Streamline Halo XR and XR+ that produce .hpl files
+* Streamline Halo XR and XR+ that produces .hpl files
-* WindCube 200S that produce netCDF files
+* WindCube 200S that produces netCDF files

-New models can be added by creating dedicated functions inside the LIDARGO_format class.
+New models can be added by creating dedicated functions inside the *format.py* class.